odoo/documentation/content/administration/on_premise/source.rst

    basic knowledge of Git commands to proceed.

 To clone a Git repository, choose between cloning with HTTPS or SSH.
 In most cases, the best option is HTTPS.
-However, choose SSH to contribute to Odoo source code or when following the :doc:`Getting Started developer tutorial </developer/tutorials/server_framework_101>`.
+However, choose SSH to contribute to Odoo source code or when following the :doc:`/developer/tutorials/server_framework_101` tutorial.

 .. tabs::